-To make satisfactory progress toward your degree, you must earn a 3.0 GPA in all courses taken at CSUSB as a graduate student.
-You will be placed on academic probation if your overall or quarter GPA is below 3.0.
-You may be disqualified and subject to dismissal if your GPA falls below a 3.0 in two consecutive quarters.
+To make satisfactory progress toward your degree, you must maintain a 3.0 GPA in all courses taken at CSUSB as a graduate student.
+You will be placed on academic probation if your overall or semester GPA is below 3.0.
+You may be disqualified and subject to dismissal if your GPA falls below a 3.0 in two-consecutive semesters .
 Grades of "C-" or lower do not meet program requirements and cannot be included on your Program Plan.

-Classified and conditionally classified graduate students may be permitted to repeat one course at CSUSB that was taken for graduate credit (i.e. that is applied towards a master's degree) one time only by petition to and approval of the college or department graduate committee.
+Classified and conditionally classified graduate students may be permitted to repeat one course at CSUSB that was taken for graduate credit (i.e. that is applied toward a master's degree) one time only by petition to and approval of the college or department graduate committee.
 See Repeat of Courses on page 12 of this guide.

-Academic Probation: If your overall CSUSB or quarter grade point average falls below 3.0 (B), you will be placed on academic probation.
+Academic Probation: If your overall CSUSB or semester grade point average falls below 3.0 (B), you will be placed on academic probation.
 If you are placed on academic probation, you should contact your graduate coordinator for advising and make a plan to raise your GPA above 3.0.
 You will submit the plan to April Lane (alane@csusb.edu) in the Office of Graduate Studies.

-After the Registrar publishes grades at the end of the quarter in which you are on probation, one of two actions may occur:
+After the Registrar publishes grades at the end of the semester in which you are on probation, one of two actions may occur:

-1. If you attain a 3.0 in the overall and quarter GPA, you will be eligible to register for classes in the Final Priority Registration period.

-2. If you do not attain a 3.0 GPA in the overall or quarter GPA, you may be disqualified and may not be allowed to register for courses.
+If you attain a 3.0 in the overall and semester GPA, you will be eligible to register for classes.
+2. If you do not attain a 3.0 GPA in the overall or semester GPA, you may be disqualified and may not be allowed to register for courses.

-Disqualification: If you are disqualified from the graduate degree and/or credential program and from further enrollment in the University, you may submit a Request for Reinstatement letter to the Office of Graduate Studies and meet with the Faculty Director of Graduate Studies, your graduate coordinator, or your department chair.
-Faculty have the right to deny your petition if it is determined that you would be unable to raise the overall or quarter GPA to a 3.0 in one quarter.
-A student who has been disqualified from a master's degree program may be admitted to another program only on the recommendation of the department to which the student has applied and with the approval of the Dean of Graduate Studies.
+Disqualification: If you are disqualified from the graduate degree and/or credential program and from further enrollment in the University, you may submit a Request for Reinstatement letter to the Office of Graduate Studies and meet with the faculty director of Graduate Studies, your graduate coordinator, or your department chair.
+Faculty have the right to deny your petition if it is determined that you would be unable to raise the overall or semester GPA to a 3.0 in one semester.
+A student who has been disqualified from a master's degree program may be admitted to another program only on the recommendation of the department to which the student has applied and with the approval of the dean of Graduate Studies.